AChezick/Capstone2/README.md

 ## Post-Hoc

 The global attendance rate was 20%.
 The training and validation attendance rate was 27%.
-However, 5/10 camp locations had an attendance rate between 32.2% and 33.8%.
+However, 5/10 camp locations had a attendance rate between 32.2% and 33.8%.
 The highest attendance rate was just over 70%.

 #### There was much diversity among Health Camp Attendance Rates: